Location: Akron, Ohio

 12.Other duties as required.

-5.Proficiency in MS Office [Outlook, Excel, Word] or similar software is required.
+- Experience working in Microsoft Office (Outlook, Excel, Word) or similar software is required.

 Education and Experience